Digital Darts

 It does not matter whether you have sub-domains, multi-lingual folders native in Shopify, or completely different domains.
 The app is made to give any Shopify store the hreflang tags for good international SEO.

 It’s dead-simple.
-Once your stores are connected, products automatically map based on SKU value.
-Other content types will automatically map if they have the same URL handles.
+Once your stores are connected, content automatically maps based on your chosen matching method—SKU, barcode, or URL handle (configurable in settings).
+Other content types like collections, pages, blogs, and articles automatically map if they have the same URL handles.
 For ones with no match, you manually match them like you would in a spreadsheet.
 Watch this example:

 The app is made to solve the problem of having different products, collections, pages, blogs, blog tags, and articles between stores.